DevManfre/web-portfolio/README.md

 # 📝 Notes
 ## Code
 The site was written in such a way that it is easily customizable and expandable.

+### Personal information
+Most of the personal information is configurable within the `gatsby-config.js` file (name, page title, projects and work experience...).